 There are plenty of awesome activities in Cancun that you can do, but heading out on the waves is definitely one of the best.

 Ah Chichen Itza, the most famous Mayan ruins in all of Mexico, and perhaps the world?
 It’s a day trip away from Cancun and there are lots of tours running there.

-It’s actually a great idea to combine a tour to Chicehen Itza alongside a stop at Valladolid to check out some of the awesome cenotes available (more on that in a little bit).
+It’s actually a great idea to combine a tour to Chichen Itza alongside a stop at Valladolid to check out some of the awesome cenotes available (more on that later).

-But anyway, head early and you might have the place to yourself for a little bit, it opens from 8 am to 5 pm.
+But anyway, head early and you might have this UNESCO World Heritage Site all to yourself for a little bit, it opens from 8 am to 5 pm.

 The reason they quote such high prices is because some poor soul has actually bought the crap thinking it’s a good price...that ruins it for the rest of us haha

 The entrance fee doubled at the beginning of 2019 so its now around $24 instead of $12.